 - Dumbledore is good at these; at the end of Chamber of Secrets, Ginny is terrified that she'll get expelled for her role in the opening of the titular chamber.
 Instead, Dumbledore lets her off on the (rather sound) logic that she was being manipulated by a master of the art.

-- In Half-Blood Prince Harry realizes he has feelings for Ginny, and spends months worrying what Ron would say if he tried to date his sister.
+- In Harry Potter and the Half-Blood Prince Harry realizes he has feelings for Ginny, and spends months worrying what Ron would say if he tried to date his sister.
 His reaction basically comes down to a resigned "Ew" and, in the next book, a (relatively mild) warning not to break her heart.

 - In The Convenient Marriage by Georgette Heyer, the heroine nerves herself to tell her husband that she played cards with his worst enemy and lost a lock of her hair to him, only to find that her husband had anticipated the villain's plan and taken his place halfway through the evening.

 - In the Peter Wimsey novel Clouds of Witness, Mary Wimsey has just confessed to the murder of her fiancee to Charles Parker, just before hearing that Peter has been shot.
 When they're hovering over him as he recuperates, trying to figure out how to tell him the news, he suddenly comes out with "So what have you been talking about? have you been telling him that you did it, Mary?".
 Parker is not amused.
 Turns out Peter's so unconcerned because he knows she's lying.

 - This occurs during an episode of Drake & Josh wherein Josh accidentally destroys a very valuable guitar of Drake's.
 When Josh eventually admits to it (after having spent the rest of the episode trying to get a replacement, a feat which cost him the only $1,200 he had), Drake reveals that he'd already found out, forgives Josh immediately, and tells Josh that his spending his life savings on a replacement is "the coolest thing anyone's ever done for me."